sjka/smarthome/docs/documentation/features/rules.md

 Main building blocks of the rules are modules and each rule consists of one or more instances of each of the following modules:

-    trigger - which specifies on which event to execute the rule;
+    trigger - which specifies when to execute the rule, usually it is an event;
-    condition - which acts like a filter for the trigger event and can evaluate the event properties or the state of the system;
+    condition - which acts like a filter depending on the defined condition type and its input and configuration.
+For example evaluation of trigger outputs or the state of the system / items;
     action - which specifies the operation of the rule which will be executed if the condition is statisfied.
+If more than one actions are specified in a rule they will be executed sequentially where the output of the previous action can be used as an input for the next action - like a processor modifying the data of the trigger output (e.g. converting temperature values from Celsius to Fahrenheit)

 Each module is created from a template called "module type" and can specify configuration parameters for the template, like "eventTopic" for the "GenericEventTrigger" or "operator" for the "GenericCompareCondition"
 There are system module types which are provided by the system and there could be added composite module types which are extensions of the system module types with predefined configurations and/or modified module input/output objects like "ItemStateChangeTrigger" which is based on the GenericEventTrigger but specifies in its configuration that it is triggered only on item's state change events